maltetoelle/maltetoelle.github.io/_posts/2021-03-13-compare_mcmc_vi.md

 $$p(\mathbf{y}|\boldsymbol{\Phi},\boldsymbol{\theta}) = \prod_i p(y_i|\Phi_i,\boldsymbol{\theta}) = \sum_i \log p(y_i|\Phi_i,\boldsymbol{\theta}) ~,$$

-where $\sigma^2$ is absorbed into $\boldsymbol{\theta}$ making it a variable of our model.
-Derivating for $\boldsymbol{\theta}$ and setting the derivative to 0 yields the maximum likelihood estimate (MLE).
+where $$\sigma^2$$ is absorbed into $$\boldsymbol{\theta}$$ making it a variable of our model.
+Derivating for $$\boldsymbol{\theta}$$ and setting the derivative to 0 yields the maximum likelihood estimate (MLE).
 In contrast to MLE variational inference (VI) and Markov chain Monte Carlo (MCMC) sampling provide measures for certainty in the proposed parameters by making use of Bayes' theroem:

 $$p(\boldsymbol{\theta}|\boldsymbol{\Phi},\mathbf{y})= \frac{p(\mathbf{y}|\boldsymbol{\Phi},\boldsymbol{\theta})p(\boldsymbol{\theta})}{p(\mathbf{y}|\boldsymbol{\Phi})}~, \\\textrm{which speaks}\quad \textrm{posterior} = \frac{\textrm{likelihood } \times \textrm{ prior}}{\textrm{evidence}} ~.$$

 While the likelihood is the one from above, we introduce three new terms here: the posterior, prior, and evidence.
-The likelihood is multiplied by a prior, a distribution over $\boldsymbol{\theta}$, that quantifies our believe in the model parameters prior to any training.
+The likelihood is multiplied by a prior, a distribution over $$\boldsymbol{\theta}$$, that quantifies our believe in the model parameters prior to any training.
 We can also express zero prior knowledge by using a uniform distribution or a fairly wide Gaussian, when we assume our parameters to have Gaussian distributions.
 When we have computed the product of likelihood and prior, the evidence normalizes that product to obtain a valid probability distribution.
 The evidence can be seen as probability for seeing that particular data.
 After we have performed these computations, we obtain the posterior: the probability distribution of the parameters after seeing data.
-For a new data point $(x_∗, y_*)$ the prediction of the model is obtained by considering the predictions made using all possible parameter setting, weighted by their posterior
+For a new data point $$(x_∗, y_*)$$ the prediction of the model is obtained by considering the predictions made using all possible parameter setting, weighted by their posterior
 probability: